Rush?

-You've come to the right place if you need help from a confidential counsellor.
-Do you feel you need acute help?
+You are in the right place if you need help from a confidant.
+Do you feel you need urgent help?
 Contact emergency services here

 Bullying